-Be very careful when soldering the transistors, diodes and LED.
+Be very careful when soldering the LEDs.
 They're very sensitive to heat.
 You should use some kind of heat sink (crocodile clip or reverse action tweezers) on each leg as you solder them.
 Keep exposure to heat to a minimum (under 2 seconds).
+The same goes for the IC if you aren't using a socket.
 Snap the small metal tag off the pots so they can be mounted flush in the box.